MRtrix3/mrtrix3/docs/reference/scripts/population_template.rst

 - **-nl_grad_step** The gradient step size for non-linear registration (Default: 0.5)

-- **-noreorientation** Turn off FOD reorientation.
+- **-noreorientation** Turn off FOD reorientation in mrregister.
 Reorientation is on by default if the number of volumes in the 4th dimension corresponds to the number of coefficients in an antipodally symmetric spherical harmonic series (i.e. 6, 15, 28, 45, 66 etc

 - **-initial_alignment** Method of alignment to form the initial template.
 Options are "mass" (default), "geometric" and "none".